sitepark/github-project-workflow/README.md

 Lightweight release process with support for hotfixes and support releases.
-Siee
+See https://sitepark-com.github.io/github-project-workflow/